canvas-gamification/canvas-gamification-junit-tests/src/oop/programs_with_multiple_classes/medium/q6/QuestionText.md

 You must add the following items to complete the class:

 - Constructors:
-    - A constructor which is visible from another class and accepts a `int` and initialize the **size** attribute.
+    - A constructor which is visible from another class and accepts an `int` and initialize the **size** attribute.
     - If the value of the input for size is negative it should initialize it as 0.
     - Initializes the value of **meats** to an array of **Meat** objects with the size of **size** (make sure